Sip Champagnes

 2013 – An initially underrated harvest that is now considered to be truly excellent and reminiscent of Champagne from a bygone cooler climate.

-2015 – A vintage remembered for its high ripeness and dry, hot weather
+2015 – A vintage remembered for its high ripeness and dry, hot weather.

 J.L.
 Vergnon Hautes Mottes 2013

-Staying in the Côte des Blancs, we move on one year to a vintage that harks back to cooler climates that were commonplace in Champagne many decades ago.
+Heading onwards to the Côte des Blancs, we move on one year to a vintage that harks back to cooler climates that were commonplace in Champagne many decades ago.
 This Blanc des Blancs from a wonderful single-vineyard balances the freshness of the vintage nicely with lovely secondary notes obtained from oak vinification.

 Please note: Occasionally, due to stock availability, we may need to substitute bottles.
 In this situation, the replacement cuvées will be in the same style, and of the same or greater value.